My writing covers a wide array of subjects including but not limited to: religion, language learning, health, philosophy and legal issues.

 4. National Groups

 These are groups that deal with issues on a national scale.
-Examples include the NUT - the National Union of Teachers - which promotes and protects the rights of education staff, and the National Society for the Prevention of Cruelty to Children (NSPCC) which works to protect children.
+Examples include the NEU - the National Education Union - which promotes and protects the rights of education staff, and the National Society for the Prevention of Cruelty to Children (NSPCC) which works to protect children.

 5. Transnational Groups